AnoopAlias/AUTOM8N/docs/_build/html/_sources/installation_standalone.rst.txt

   # Purchase a license so the server can access xtendweb yum repo

-  yum -y --enablerepo=ndeploy -y install nginx-nDeploy nDeploy # For nginx as webserver
+  yum -y --enablerepo=ndeploy install nginx-nDeploy nDeploy # For nginx as webserver
      OR
-  yum -y --enablerepo=ndeploy -y install openresty-nDeploy nDeploy # For openresty as webserver
+  yum -y --enablerepo=ndeploy install openresty-nDeploy nDeploy # For openresty as webserver

   /opt/nDeploy/scripts/cpanel-nDeploy-setup.sh enable

   /opt/nDeploy/scripts/setup_additional_templates.sh  # For installing Wordpress and Drupal full page cache template

   # For resource control using systemd (centOS7 only)
-  yum --enablerepo=ndeploy install simpler-nDeploy
+  yum -y --enablerepo=ndeploy install simpler-nDeploy